-- Submit a completed Certificate of Finances form along with a copy of current bank statement(s) that show evidence of adequate funds to cover a minimum of one year's full tuition and living expenses. - · If an applicant is receiving funds from a sponsor(s), submit: - · Notarized Affidavits of Support (I-134).
+Submit a completed Certificate of Finances form along with a copy of current bank statement(s) that show evidence of adequate funds to cover a minimum of one year's full tuition and living expenses.

+If an applicant is receiving funds from a U.S. sponsor, submit: